wso2/kubernetes-apim/base/README.md

 Add the above files to apim/files location.

-> mysql docker images do not need any files.
+> mysql docker image does not need any files.

 ##### 2. Build docker images